-Our teacher is Mrs Russell; our teaching assistants are Mrs Rice, Mr Howman and Mrs Collins.
-Other non-class based support staff also timetabled to support children are Mr Howman, Mrs Collins and Mrs Kemp.
+Our teacher is Mrs Russell; our teaching assistants are Mrs Rice and Mrs Duncombe.

 After successfully transitioning into Key Stage Two, Year 4 pupils can now understand their role as independent learners within school.
 We strive to excite, challenge and motivate all pupils, aiming to build on the children’s interests and strengths as well as developing their next steps.